Around the Queen’s Park Savannah

 The zoo opened in 1952 and was recently renovated.
 When it opened, it consisted of 2.5 hectares of land, 10 cages, 127 animals, one gatehouse and a kiosk.
 Today, it is home to hundreds of animals; visitors can refresh themselves at an outdoor café, and there are paths for animal viewing.
 It is probably the most extensive collection of local and foreign animals in the Caribbean.
 The macaws are always welcoming, and the big cats, monkeys, tropical fish and reptiles are popular with children.
 Open daily 9.30am to 6pm with a modest admission fee

 The Botanical Gardens

 The lovely grounds of the Botanical Gardens next to the Zoo are a favourite among locals for post-zoo picnics, and general exercise and relaxation.
 Their 25 acres of beautifully landscaped grounds spread back from the Queen’s Park Savannah toward the President’s House.
 Governor Ralph Woodford and botanist David Lockhart, who is buried in a small cemetery in the Gardens, established them in 1820, making it one of the oldest gardens and oldest collections of exotic plants and trees in the western hemisphere.
 More than 200 species grow in the Orchid Display House.
 The Gardens are especially popular on weekends and public holidays when school groups, families, couples and strollers come out to take in their ambiance and charm.
 Open daily 6am–6pm.
 Admission free.

-Along the northern flank, the Botanic Gardens and the Zoo adjoin the stately (and undergoing restoration work) President’s House — fronted by its own manicured gardens — and new Prime Minister’s Residence & Diplomatic Centre on the left as you enter St Ann’s.
+Along the northern flank, the Botanic Gardens and the Zoo adjoin the stately and recently refurbished President’s House — fronted by its own manicured gardens — and Queen’s Hall and Prime Minister’s Residence & Diplomatic Centre on the left as you enter St Ann’s.